Presentation of the contest

 Each team comprises three students from the institution.
 Each student must satisfy the eligibility requirements (see also team composition).
 The teams of each institution are accompanied by a coach, who serves as the person of contact for the institution: it is usually an older student or a member of faculty.
 The coach is the person who registers the teams (see registration), and usually organises their travel, hosting, etc.

-At the start of the contest, the teams receive a printout of the problem statements.
-They have five hours to solve as many of these problems as possible.
+At the start of the contest, the problems will be made available on the judging system.
+Contestants have five hours to solve as many of these problems as possible.
 Each problem statement is written in English and describes a real-life situation that can be solved with algorithmic skill, e.g., finding the shortest route from one point to another in a city, computing the area of a polygon, etc. To solve the problem, the team must write a computer program that can give the correct answer to the challenge, using one of the official programming languages of the contest.
 The problem statement specifies the input and output format, some limits on the problem parameters (instance size, etc.), and limits on memory, running time, etc.

 When a team thinks that they have solved a problem, they submit their program to an automated judging system for evaluation.
 The judging system tests the program on a secret set of inputs and outputs, and verifies that the program always returns the correct answer, without crashing, and respecting the running time and memory limitations.
 If the program passes the tests, the judge gives an ACCEPTED verdict, and the team has successfully solved the problem.
 Otherwise, the judge gives a verdict with some information about the issue (e.g., WRONG ANSWER when the program returns an incorrect answer on some test case, TIME LIMIT EXCEEDED if the program did not complete in the required time, RUNTIME ERROR if it crashed, etc.).
 In this case, the contestants have to identify the problem and fix it: they are not provided with more information about the cause of the error or the test case that triggers the error.